betterinformatics/inf4-hci-2/_timeline/travel-to-edinburgh.md

 date: 2015-10-10
 ---

-The City of Edinburgh is generally well connected, with rail air and road links to the rest of the UK and world.
+The City of Edinburgh is generally well connected, with rail, air and road links to the rest of the UK and the world.

 <div class="alert alert-info">
     <i class="fa fa-star"></i> <strong>Protip:</strong>